gpetters94/Shades-of-gray-theme/README.md

 #### • Sublime Text

-To install the scheme for Sublime-Text change to directory <code>Shades-of-gray/app-gadgets/Syntax-Colors</code>.
-Copy the contained file <code>Shades-of-pastel.tmTheme</code> to a folder in your Sublime Packages directory:
+To install the scheme for S*ublime Text* change to directory <code>Shades-of-gray/app-gadgets/Syntax-Colors</code>.
+Copy the contained file <code>Shades-of-pastel.tmTheme</code> to a folder in your *Sublime* Packages directory:
 ```
 mkdir -p $HOME/.config/sublime-text-3/Packages/Shades-of-pastel
 cp Shades-of-pastel.tmTheme $HOME/.config/sublime-text-3/Packages/Shades-of-pastel/
 ```
-Now you can select Shades-of-pastel as a color scheme in menu *Preferences*.
+Now you can select the syntax color scheme *Shades-of-pastel* in menu *Preferences*.

 #### • Gedit, Pluma, Xed, Mousepad

-Shades-of-pastel can be used by editors with syntax highlighting based on *GtkSourceView 3* or *GtkSourceView 4*.
+*Shades-of-pastel* can be used by editors with syntax highlighting based on *GtkSourceView 3* or *GtkSourceView 4*.
 To install the color scheme change to directory `Shades-of-gray/app-gadgets/Syntax-Colors`.
 Copy the contained file `shades-of-pastel.xml` into the following user directories:
 ```
 mkdir -p $HOME/.local/share/gtksourceview-3.0/styles
 cp shades-of-pastel.xml $HOME/.local/share/gtksourceview-3.0/styles/